-The areas that your new accountant should be familiar with
+The areas that your new contractor accountant should be familiar with

 …and also, other less well-known allowances such as:

-Please have a read of the article covering tax tips for contractors for some good advice you should be aware of, when you have your own business.
+Please have a read of the article covering tax tips for contractors.
+This contains some good advice that you should be aware of, when you have your own business.
 This includes the latest advice for best tax planning ideas.

-For the ease of reference, please also take a look at limited company taxes and the filing dates for official documents and tax payments.
+For the ease of reference, please also take a look at limited company taxes.
+Another important read for a UK business owner is the filing dates for official documents and tax payments.